Miketti/MyChatApplication/README.md

 Backend:

-- Account creation possible
+- Account creation possible.
+However, email/password change, password recovery or deleting account is not currently possible (because not implemented yet).
-- Logging in possible
+- Logging in with created account possible.
+Logging out might have some issues.

-More coming...
+For testing purposes, it is possible to sign in with some pre-created accounts.
+The username(email) is:

+testuserXX@mychatapplication.com

+where XX means number between 01-06.
+The password is:

+testpasswordXX

+where XX means number between 01-06 and is equivalent the number in email.

+Development work will continue later...